bootdotdev/blog/content/python/python-vs-c-the-best-language-to-learn-for-you.md

 On the one side, we have Python, a high-level, multiparadigm, general-purpose language most known for its strength and security, and on the other, C++, a high-level, object-oriented, general-purpose language, which is popular for its fast, lightweight capabilities.

-Python supports procedural, object-oriented, and functional programming and is often described as “batteries included” because of its comprehensive standard library.
+Python supports procedural, object-oriented, and functional programming and is often described as "batteries included" because of its comprehensive standard library.
 It was designed by Netherland-based Guido van Rossum in 1991 and embodies the [Zen of Python](https://www.python.org/dev/peps/pep-0020/#toc-entry-2) philosophy, which effectively states a programming language should be straightforward, readable, and easy to use.

 Alternatively, C++, originally an extension of C, was developed by Danish computer scientist Bjarne Stroustrup in 1985 and was created with the idea that a language should mold to the programmer, not the other way around.
 Being a high-level language with low-level control emphasizes the creator's wish for users to code in a way that feels natural to them.